New Jersey Solar Incentives, Tax Credits & Rebates (2024 Guide)

 We recommend discussing available solar incentives with your installer and reviewing the application process for each program.
 We’ve provided more details about each application process below.

-You can apply for this credit after your installation by completing and filing IRS Form 5695 and submitting it during the next tax season.
+You can apply for this credit after your solar panel installation by completing and filing IRS Form 5695 and submitting it during the next tax season.
 We recommend working with a tax professional for assistance with completing the form.
 You can also find comprehensive instructions on the IRS website.

 The NJ-BPU website provides a full list of participating utility companies and application forms.
 You can also contact your utility company for application and program details.